-- increasing diversity and accessibility of CB tourism by development of special types of tourism corresponding to the local or historical identity in rural communities, also respecting needs of vulnerable groups (e.g., cultural tourism, outdoor and active tourism that are in line with environmental and spatial requirements, developing joint tourism products by using existing infrastructure); - modernising tourism and cultural organisations and institutions to meet the demands of modern visitor including vulnerable population by supporting CB demand driven digitalisation (e.g., digital solutions for identification, interpretation and presentation of cultural and natural heritage (e.g. cultural routes), joint smart technologies supporting information sharing in PA, CB reservation systems); - increasing quality of tourism offer in CB tourism regions/destinations (e.g. by entering the certification schemes); - upgrading of joint CB tourism products by supporting valorisation, preservation and inclusive and interactive interpretation of cultural and natural heritage; - CB pilot actions to mobilize local communities and improve local economy by enhancing and promoting health tourism, oenology, and gastronomy as part of agrotourism and farm to fork initiatives; - joint CB actions for supporting social innovations and cultural and creative industries, and creativity in tourism and culture (e.g., cross-border cultural networking, including clusters and cultural routes, increasing value of tourist cross-border products and services by development of participative creative experiences);
+- increasing diversity of CB tourism in accordance with newly arising COVID-19 circumstances, other market disturbances and special types of tourism corresponding to the local or historical identity in rural communities (e.g., cultural tourism, outdoor and active tourism that are in line with environmental and spatial requirements). - modernising tourism and cultural organisations and institutions to meet the demands of modern visitors, and the newly-arisen COVID-19 scenario by preventing mass tourism and supporting CB demand driven digitalisation (e.g., joint artificial intelligence systems and digital online solutions for identification, interpretation and presentation of cultural and natural heritage (e.g. cultural routes), joint smart technologies supporting information sharing in PA, CB reservation systems); - development of CB tourism regions/destinations and entering the certification schemes for increasing quality of CB tourism offer; - upgrading of joint CB tourism products by supporting valorisation, preservation and interpretation of cultural and natural heritage; - developing joint tourism products by leveraging existing infrastructure for tourism purposes (local infrastructure that exists but was not necessarily used for tourism purposes, e.g., watermills, recreational facilities and filming sites) in rural destinations; - CB pilot actions to develop, enhance, and promote health tourism, oenology, and gastronomy as part of agrotourism and farm to fork initiatives; - joint CB actions for supporting social innovations and cultural and creative industries, and creativity in tourism and culture (e.g., cross-border cultural networking, including clusters and cultural routes, increasing value of tourist cross-border products and services by development of participative creative experiences).